 Your life situation isn't permanent, so why should your home loan be?
-Refinancing lets you regain home loan zen by creating new terms that work for you in the here and now.
-If you're new to refinancing, know that a home loan refi may:
+Refinancing lets you regain ‘home loan zen’ by creating new terms that work for you in the here and now.
+If it’s your first time refinancing, know that a home loan refi may:

 - Shorten your home loan terms

 - Enable you to change the type of home loan you have